 As of December 31, 2023, the carrying amounts of accounts receivable and allowance for losses of Hunya Foods Co.
-Ltd. were NT\$331,560 thousand and NT\$997 thousand, respectively, and the net accounts receivable accounted for 9% of total individual assets and were material to the financial statements.
-Since the allowance for losses on accounts receivable is measured based on the expected credit losses over the period of time, the measurement process requires appropriate grouping of accounts receivable and judgmental analysis of the use of assumptions related to the measurement process, including the appropriate aging range, the loss rate for each aging range and the consideration of forwardlooking information.
+Ltd. and its subsidiaries were NT\$360,818 thousand and NT\$997 thousand, respectively, and the net accounts receivable accounted for 9% of total individual assets and were material to the financial statements.
+Since the allowance for losses on accounts receivable is measured based on the expected credit losses over the period of time, the measurement process requires appropriate grouping of accounts receivable and judgmental analysis of the use of assumptions related to the measurement process, including the appropriate aging range, the loss rate for each aging range and the consideration of forward-looking information.
 Therefore, this is one of the important evaluation items in the accountant's auditing on the financial review of Hunya Foods Co.
-Ltd. Our audit procedures include, but are not limited to, those relating to the following: Verifying if customer groups with significantly different loss types are appropriately grouped; testing the reserve matrix, including assessing the reasonableness of the determination of the age range of each group and checking the correctness of the original evidence against the underlying information; testing statistical information related to loss ratio calculated by rolling rate; considering the reasonableness of the forward-looking information included in the loss ratio assessment; and assessing whether such forward-looking information affects the loss ratio.
+Ltd. and its subsidiaries.
+Our audit procedures include, but are not limited to, those relating to the following: Verifying if customer groups with significantly different loss types are appropriately grouped; testing the reserve matrix, including assessing the reasonableness of the determination of the age range of each group and checking the correctness of the original evidence against the underlying information; testing statistical information related to loss ratio calculated by rolling rate; considering the reasonableness of the forward-looking information included in the loss ratio assessment; and assessing whether such forward-looking information affects the loss ratio.
 In addition, we perform analytical review procedures to evaluate whether there is any significant abnormality in the two-period comparison of the changes in accounts receivable.
 The collectability of accounts receivable is evaluated by reviewing the collection status of accounts receivable after the due date for customers with large receivable balances at the end of the period.
-We also considered the appropriateness of the disclosure of accounts receivable in the parent company only financial statements as described in Note 5, Note 6 and Note 12.4 to the parent company only financial statements.
+We also considered the appropriateness of the disclosure of accounts receivable in the consolidated financial statements as described in Note 5.
+Note 6 and Note 12.4 to the consolidated financial statements.

-Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-To ensure that the Parent Company Only Financial Statements do not contain material misstatements caused by fraud or errors, the management is responsible for preparing prudent Parent Company Only Financial Statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and for preparing and maintaining necessary internal control procedures pertaining to the Parent Company Only Financial Statements.
+To ensure that the Consolidated Financial Statements do not contain material misstatements caused by fraud or errors, the management is responsible for preparing prudent Consolidated Financial Statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and for preparing and maintaining necessary internal control procedures pertaining to the Consolidated Financial Statements.

-In preparing the Parent Company Only Financial Statements, the management is responsible for assessing Hunya Foods Co.
-Ltd.'s ability to continue as a going concern, disclosing, as applicable, matters related to the going concern and using the going concern basis of accounting unless the management either intends to liquidate Aurora Corporation or to cease operations, or has no realistic alternative but to do so.
+In preparing the Consolidated Financial Statements, the management is responsible for assessing Hunya Foods Co.
+Ltd. and its subsidiaries' ability to continue as a going concern, disclosing, as applicable, matters related to the going concern and using the going concern basis of accounting unless the management either intends to liquidate Hunya Foods Co.
+Ltd. and its subsidiaries or to cease operations, or has no realistic alternative but to do so.

 Those charged with governance, including the Audit Committee, are responsible for overseeing Hunya Foods Co.
-Ltd.'s financial reporting process.
+Ltd. and its subsidiaries' financial reporting process.

-Auditors' Responsibilities for the Audit of the Parent Company Only Financial Statements
+Auditors' Responsibilities for the Audit of the Consolidated Financial Statements